AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * **Allow Machine Translation**

   When checked (default is unchecked), machine translation is enabled for UGC within the site.
-This does not affect any other content, such as page content, even if the site is setup as a multilingual site.
-See [Translating User Generated Content](/help/communities/translate-ugc.md) for information on configuring a licensed translation service for AEM Communities.
+This does not affect any other content, such as page content, even if the site is set up as a multilingual site.
+See [Translating User-Generated Content](/help/communities/translate-ugc.md) for information on configuring a licensed translation service for AEM Communities.
 See [Translating Content for Multilingual Sites](/help/sites-administering/translation.md) for a complete overview.

 ![allow-machine-translation](assets/allow-machine-translation.png)